Forecastle Festival

-The line-up for the 2019 (July 12–14) fest, the 17th, was announced and has The Killers; high-energy folk rockers, The Avett Brothers; and 2019 Grammy-winning hip-hop, funk and soul performers Anderson .Paak & The Free Nationals featured.
+The festival has been paused since 2023 with no date set for its return.

 History

-Derived from the nautical, maritime term forecastle, but pronounced as if it were the words "fore" and "castle" joined together, Forecastle began as a small, community event in 2002 by JK McKnight at Tyler Park.
+Derived from the nautical, maritime term forecastle, but pronounced as if it were the words "fore" and "castle" joined, Forecastle began as a small, community event in 2002 by JK McKnight at Tyler Park in Louisville.
 Structured as an equal representation of music, arts, and activism, the event grew quickly and audience expanded regionally.
-To accommodate increasing crowds, the festival moved to Cherokee Park in 2005, followed by The Mellwood Arts and Entertainment Center in 2006, Riverfront Plaza/Belvedere in 2007, and Louisville Waterfront Park in 2010.
+To accommodate increasing crowds, the festival moved to Louisville's larger Cherokee Park in 2005, followed by The Mellwood Arts and Entertainment Center in 2006, Riverfront Plaza/Belvedere in 2007, and Louisville Waterfront Park in 2010.
 The festival's name, format, and concept were trademarked in 2007.
 Forecastle was named one of Outside Magazine's "Top 15 Festivals in the Country" in 2009.

 AC Entertainment became a co-producer of Forecastle in 2011.